Visualizing volumetric fMRI maps on surfaces

 Direct rendering to a MNI template surface segmentation

 The simplest approach is to use freesurfer to segment a MNI template and then do a direct mapping from your MNI space brains to that template.
-As long as your segmentation is applied to the same template you used to do spatial normalization of your data this will work.
+As long as your segmentation is applied to the same template you used to do spatial normalization of your data, and that template has sufficient gray/white matter contrast for segmentation then this will work.
 Note however that there are multiple MNI templates, and they have different radii.
 Most often we're working with either MNI152NLin6Asym (the FSL standard, and widely used until the late 2010s) or MNI152NLin2009cAsym (the freesurfer default and now most widely used template).
 Let's see what this looks like.
-We're going to use paingen data because I (BP) know what template was used for this dataset during spatial normalization.
-Unfortunately this is still in canlab_single_trials_private, so if you may not be able to access it.
-If that's the case follow along using a different dataset from canlab_single_trials like bmrk3pain.

 delete(o2.activation_maps{1}.legendhandle)